top of page

-In fact, if your customer were walking into an art gallery and saw your homepage on the wall, there'd be no confusing your Mona Lisa with the millions of imitations.
+Creatively, the best startup websites turn their mission, product, and brand into one decidedly distinctive portrait.
+If your customer were walking into a startup branding gallery and saw your homepage on the wall, there'd be no confusing your Mona Lisa with the millions of imitations.

 The best startup brand homepages do four things:

-They rewrite their positioning statement into a marketable website tagline.
+2. They rewrite their positioning statement into a marketable tagline that's easy to say and remember.

-They let prospects know if they're number one.
-If not, they stake their claim as a beloved brand.
+4. They let prospects know they're number one.
+If not, they stake their claim as a 'fan favorite' or 'beloved brand' in the category.

 If successful, a good startup homepage can help set the standard for the entire marketing program.